lupalberto/neutral-atom-vm/.tracker/backend-noise-architecture-separation.md

   - Add focused tests that run the same job under different `(backend_kind, noise_config)` combinations and assert the plumbing (correct selection, no crashes, expected error paths), even if distributions differ between backends.
   - Preserve existing interfaces for profiles, SDK, and CLI by mapping old names to new `(backend_kind, noise_preset)` defaults under the hood so current examples and notebooks keep working while the architecture is tightened.

+## Resolution
+- Introduced a first-class `BackendKind` enum across C++ and Python, updated `JobRequest` to carry backend/noise selections explicitly, and taught device presets plus CLI flags to surface those options.
+- Refactored the runtime into an `IBackend` interface implemented by the statevector and Pauli-statevector backends, while `NoiseEngine` creation is now orthogonal and injected via `NoiseConfig`.
+- Documentation (architecture pages, Astro site) now reflects the layered model and clarifies how Stim/stabilizer backends will plug into the same factory, with regression tests covering backend/noise selection plumbing.